Skaistgiriai, Kėdainiai

 Skaistgiriai ('bright woods') is a village in Kėdainiai district municipality, in Kaunas County, in central Lithuania.
 According to the 2011 census, the village had a population of 239 people.
 It is located 9 km from Josvainiai, by the Aluona river and its tributary the Sakuona, surrounded by the Pernarava-Šaravai Forest.
 There are library, forestry and former school in Skaistgiriai.

 History

-The village has been established during the Interwar.
+During the Lithuanian Land Reform of the 1920s, the former Šaravai estate (previously belonging to Benediktas Tiškevičius) was partitioned, starting in 1923.
+In January 1926, the Land Reform Board issued Resolution No. 2989, which officially renamed the settlement from Šaravai manor to Skaisgiriai village (later spelled Skaistgiriai), following a proposal from the local municipality.

 During the Soviet era it was a center of the "New Life" kolkhoz.